 To ensure you get the cheapest price possible for a flight to Exeter, you should look to book at least 10 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Exeter?

 At the moment, Sunday is the most economical day to take a flight to Exeter.
 Thursday is likely to be the most costly.

 What time of day is cheapest to fly?

-Exeter flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the morning will likely mean higher prices.
+Exeter flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 When to fly?

 Exeter is most popular during the months of May through October, when the weather is warm and mild.
 These months also draw visitors thanks to events like the performing arts-focused Unexpected Exeter festival in August.
 Still advised to look out for last minute Hotel deals and cheap flights to Exeter.

 Many foodies take a flight to Exeter for 2 main festivals in April and May.
 The two months, when the weather is likely to be mild, tend to be very busy months in the city and the local area.

 The Devon County Show which takes place in May is the biggest event of its kind in the county.
 It showcases the best local food and produce and offers activities for the whole families to enjoy.